amanbasu/sentence-simplification/README.md

 ## Dataset

-The models were trained on *WikiLarge* dataset which you can download from [here](https://cs.pomona.edu/~dkauchak/simplification/) or [XingxingZhang/dress](https://github.com/XingxingZhang/dress).
+The models were trained on *WikiLarge* dataset which you can download from David Kauchak's [webpage](https://cs.pomona.edu/~dkauchak/simplification/) or [XingxingZhang/dress](https://github.com/XingxingZhang/dress).

 > For ease of access, a small, cleaned dataset from [Aakash12980/Sentence-Simplification-using-BERT-GPT2](https://github.com/Aakash12980/Sentence-Simplification-using-BERT-GPT2) is provided.
 This dataset can also be used for training and evaluation purpose.